Vintage Book Illustrations of British Mammals

 I think it’s time to add more animals to this site, don’t you think?

 Good because I found this awesome antique book packed with British mammal illustrations from the early 20th century!

 Published in 1920, British Mammals features more than 50 color plates and pen ink illustrations of Britain’s most recognized mammals.

-I picked out my personal favorites, a walrus, fox, hedgehog, squirrel, and wildcat, then made a few quick edits using Pixlr.
+I picked out my personal favorites, fox, hedgehog, squirrel, and wildcat, then made a few quick edits using Pixlr.

 These illustrations are perfect for magnets, postcards, coffee mugs, school flashcards, posters, and images for your blog.